foods for anxiety

 Can food heal my mental health issues?

-This answer is, yes!
+Nutrition can certainly help, yes!
 But it takes more than just food.
-Here are some things to consider:
+Here are some other things you should do beyond nutrition, to improve your overall mental health:

 • Work with a mental health professional